racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/HowTo/Home/ImportPyLabs.md

-@metadata title=Import PyLabs
+@metadata title=Import Pylabs
 @metadata tagstring=import library extension application

-# How to Import PyLabs
+# How to Import Pylabs

-There are three ways of importing PyLabs.
+There are three ways of importing Pylabs.

-## PyLabs in Standard Applications
+## Pylabs in Standard Applications

 [[info]]
-*Information** In all applications, use the line below to initialize PyLabs and as a result the `q` global variable will be available.
+*Information** In all applications, use the line below to initialize Pylabs and as a result the `q` global variable will be available.
 [[code]]
 from pylabs.InitBase import *
 [[/code]]